-For those who are unable or unwilling to attend in-person AA meetings, we’ve started a virtual one!
-We meet every day at 7:30am and 7pm ET.
+For those who are unable or unwilling to attend in-person AA meetings, we started a virtual one!
+We meet every day at 7:30am and Mon, Tue, Wed, Fri and Sun at 7pm ET *.
+The full schedule is listed on the Atlanta-Area Intergroup Website.

 LOTS OF OTHER ONLINE MEETINGS!